dart-lang/site-www/examples/README.md

 The example code in this folder is organized following the conventions documented in the [Examples][] page of the [site-shared docs][].
-Consult that page for general information about project file organization, testing, [CI][], and more.
-Site-www specific information is given below.
+Consult that page for general information about project file organization, testing, [CI][], and more. `dart-lang/website` specific information is given below.

 ## How do I run the analyzer on an example?